 February 8th, 2020.
 7am – 3pm $25 Fee per person.

-Registration at the starts 6am – 6:30am at the Long Lake Town Hall and on-going at the Snack Shack.
+Registration at the starts 6am – 6:30am at the Long Lake Geiger Arena and on-going at the Town Beach.
 Tip ups and lines in at 7am.
-Live Weigh in at the Long Lake Causeway across from the Town Beach.
-Bonfire, snacks and more.
+Live Weigh in at the Town Beach.
+Bonfire and more.

 Sponsored by the Long Lake Fish and Game Club.

 It doesn’t get better or more romantic than this.
 The Adirondacks is recognized as a National Dark Skies destination with the best and boldest views of the stars.
 Cuddle under a blanket and keep each other warm!

 Lodging and Dining